THE SPOTLIGHT IS ON:

 NEW RECYCLING CENTER

-is expected to be completed by early spring, thanks in part to a grant from the
+is up and running, thanks in part to a grant from the

 Recycling Enhancement Act’s Municipal Recycling Service Improvement Grant.